 As time went by, the question remained in my heart.
 Until one day, I saw God’s words, “At the same time as envying Job’s humanity and pursuit, they ask the following question of God: Job was so perfect and upright, people adore him so much, so why did God hand him over to Satan and subject him to so much torment?
 Such questions are bound to exist in many people’s hearts—or rather, this doubt is the question in many people’s hearts” (“God’s Work, God’s Disposition, and God Himself II” in Continuation of The Word Appears in the Flesh).
 This passage of God’s words made me enlightened: Yes!
 This was precisely my puzzle I had never figured out.
 Why did God hand Job over to Satan and subject him to so much torment?
 Why did God do so?
 What was His intention?
 I could hardly wait to continue reading God’s words, “In other words, God deliberately emphasized that Job was perfect and upright, and that he feared God and shunned evil, and by this means He made Satan attack Job because of Satan’s hatred and ire toward how Job was a perfect and an upright man, one that feared God and shunned evil.
 As a result, God would bring shame upon Satan through the fact that Job was a perfect and an upright man, one that feared God and shunned evil, and Satan would be left utterly humiliated and defeated.
 After that, Satan would no longer doubt or make accusations about Job’s perfection, uprightness, fear of God, or shunning of evil.”
 “Job was abused by Satan, but he also gained eternal freedom and liberation, and gained the right to never again be subjected to Satan’s corruption, abuse, and accusations, to instead live in the light of God’s countenance free and unencumbered, and to live amid God’s blessings to him.
 No one could take away, or destroy, or procure this right.
 It was given to Job in return for his faith, determination, and obedience to and fear of God; Job paid the price of his life to win joy and happiness on earth, to win the right and entitlement, ordained by heaven and acknowledged by earth, to worship the Creator without interference as a true creature of God on earth.
 Such was also the greatest outcome of the temptations endured by Job” (“God’s Work, God’s Disposition, and God Himself II” in Continuation of The Word Appears in the Flesh).

 After reading God’s words, I felt as if a big stone had been moved away from my heart.
 My puzzle was finally solved.
 It turned out: Before God, Job was perfect and upright and he feared God and shunned evil.
 However, Satan accused him in every possible way.
 God knew well that Job could withstand Satan’s temptations and stand witness for Him, so He permitted Satan to tempt him in order to bring complete shame and defeat upon Satan, make Satan never again accuse him in the future and completely let him go.
-The reason why God handed Job over to Satan and subjected him to Satan’s temptations and attacks was because He wanted to utterly rid him of the accusations and attacks of Satan and make him trulyand become free.
+The reason why God handed Job over to Satan and subjected him to Satan’s temptations and attacks was because He wanted to utterly rid him of the accusations and attacks of Satan and make him truly be saved and become free.
 Moreover, it testified to that although human beings created by God are corrupted by Satan in every possible way, they are entirely able to fear God, shun evil, stand firm in testimony, and satisfy God through faith in, fear of and obedience to God when Satan tempted and attacked them.

 Even though Job was perfect, Satan used to accuse him before God.
 The people of the last days have been deeply corrupted by Satan, and have no obedience to and fear of God like Job at all.
 If they want to be saved by God like Job, they must go through God’s work of judgment in the last days, trials and refinements, so that they can be purified and perfected.
 Only in this way can they separate themselves from their corruptions and sins and be purified and changed and saved by God.
 Almighty God says, “No one apart from Him can know all of our thoughts, or have such a grasp of our nature and substance, or judge the rebelliousness and corruption of mankind, or speak to us and work among us like this on behalf of the God of heaven.
 No one except for Him can possess the authority, wisdom, and dignity of God; the disposition of God and what He has and is are issued forth, in their entirety, from Him. … No one apart from Him can save us from Satan’s bondage and our corrupt disposition.
-He represents God, and expresses the heart’s, the exhortations of God, and the words of judgment of God toward all mankind” (“Beholding the Appearance of God in His Judgment and Chastisement” in The Word Appears in the Flesh).
+He represents God, and expresses the heart’s voice of God, the exhortations of God, and the words of judgment of God toward all mankind” (“Beholding the Appearance of God in His Judgment and Chastisement” in The Word Appears in the Flesh).

 “In other words, regardless of what God does or the means by which He does it, regardless of the cost, or His objective, the purpose of His actions does not change.
 His purpose is to work into man God’s words, God’s requirements, and God’s will for man; in other words, it is to work into man all that God believes to be positive in accordance with His steps, enabling man to understand God’s heart and comprehend God’s substance, and allowing him to obey God’s sovereignty and arrangements, and thus allowing man to attain the fear of God and shunning of evil—all of which is one aspect of God’s purpose in all He does.
 The other aspect is that, because Satan is the foil and serving object in God’s work, man is often given to Satan; this is the means God uses to allow people to see the wickedness, ugliness, and contemptibility of Satan amid Satan’s temptations and attacks, thus causing people to hate Satan and be able to know and recognize that which is negative.
-This process allows them to gradually free themselves from Satan’s control, and from Satan’s accusations, interference, and attacks—until, thanks to God’s words, their knowledge and obedience of God, and theirand fear of Him, they triumph over the attacks of Satan, and triumph over the accusations of Satan; only then will they have been completely delivered from the domain of Satan. … If they wish to be saved, and wish to be completely gained by God, then all those who follow God must face temptations and attacks both great and small from Satan.
+This process allows them to gradually free themselves from Satan’s control, and from Satan’s accusations, interference, and attacks—until, thanks to God’s words, their knowledge and obedience of God, and their faith in God and fear of Him, they triumph over the attacks of Satan, and triumph over the accusations of Satan; only then will they have been completely delivered from the domain of Satan. … If they wish to be saved, and wish to be completely gained by God, then all those who follow God must face temptations and attacks both great and small from Satan.
 Those who emerge from these temptations and attacks and are able to fully defeat Satan are those who have been saved by God. … Such people are not bound, spied upon, accused, or abused by Satan, they are completely free, they have been completely liberated and released.
 Job was just such a man of freedom, and this is precisely the significance of why God handed him over to Satan” (“God’s Work, God’s Disposition, and God Himself II” in Continuation of The Word Appears in the Flesh).

 From God’s words, I realized His intention of saving man from the influence of Satan and protecting man from accusations and attacks by Satan.
 In spite that God handed man over to Satan, the aims of God’s work on man remain unchanged, which is to say, the aims are to save, purify, and transform man, and to explain God’s will and requirements to man, so that ultimately man is able to fear God and shun evil and become free.
 This is because if not purified and perfected by God, man will always live under the influence of Satan, living for money, fame, profit, position and personal benefit.
 All people live in Satan’s affliction and are incapable of extricating themselves from it, involuntarily living by Satan’s poisons such as “Everyone for himself and the devil take the hindmost,” “The wages of avarice is death,” “Nice guys finish last,” and “A real man lacks not in venom.”
 As a result, they no longer resemble man, unable to break away from it.
 They cannot but be corrupted by Satan at will and end up being destroyed by God.
 Therefore, God allows man to see how Satan corrupts and binds man amid its temptations and attacks.
 Meanwhile, if man calls to God and seeks the will of God, through God’s judgment, disclosures, trials and refinements, man will know God’s righteous disposition of being intolerant of offense by man, and thus awaken the true obedience and heartfelt reverence for God.
 Step by step, man will free themselves of Satan’s attacks and temptations and become free in the end just like Job.
 This is precisely God’s good intention of handing man over to Satan.
 Or else, man will never have the opportunity to be saved by God.

 At that moment, I felt totally brightened in my heart, and had some understanding and knowledge of the work of judgment God has done in the last days.
 In addition, I was no longer afraid of facing the temptations of Satan, for I understood the reason and significance of why God handed Job over to Satan.
-I also understood that all those whomust face temptations both great and small from Satan if they wish to be saved.
+I also understood that all those who believe in God must face temptations both great and small from Satan if they wish to be saved.
 Only through God’s words, faith in God, and obedience to and fear of God can man gradually break out from Satan’s battle formations and completely free himself from Satan’s accusations, being a man of freedom who lives before God and is saved by Him.

 » Read more on our Sermons About Job page, or in the recommended articles below: